Ebola centres overflow as Sierra Leone steps up fight

 By lunchtime, they exceeded Tuesday's total by 50 percent with 140 alerts on the Ebola hotline.
 In response, the live case management team dispatched teams to 52 suspected cases, he said.

 As part of the efforts, Koroma said worshippers on Christmas Day must return home after services and other festivities are banned.
-New Year's Eve services must stop by 5 p.m. local time (12.00 noon ET), while New Year's Day festivities are prohibited.
+New Year's Eve services must stop by 5 p.m. local time (1700 GMT), while New Year's Day festivities are prohibited.

 The government also banned Sunday trading and halted Saturday shopping at noon, Koroma said.